How Stretching Can Improve Muscle Growth

 Not only is stretching important for flexibility, it is CRITICAL for muscle growth!

 When you think about improving muscle mass, stretching is probably not the first thing that pops into your head.
 Were you aware that stretching plays a critical role in building muscle?

 Every muscle in your body is enclosed in a bag of tough connective tissue known as fascia.
 Fascia is important for holding your muscles in their proper place in your body.
 However, your fascia may also be holding back your muscle growth.
 Think for a moment about your muscle development; you train them and feed them properly.
-They want to grow and will grow if given the right conditions, but are you giving them the opportunity…something is holding them back.
-They have no room to grow!
-Fascia is so dense that it doesn't allow the muscle enough space to expand when it is proliferating.
+They want to grow and will grow if given the right conditions, but are you giving them the opportunity?
+Something may be holding them back; they have no room to grow!
+Fascia is so dense that it doesn’t allow the muscle enough space to expand when it is proliferating.
 It is like stuffing a large pillow into a small pillowcase.
-The size of the muscle won't change regardless of how hard you train or how well you eat because the connective tissue around your muscles is constricting the muscles within.
+The size of the muscle won’t change regardless of how hard you train or how well you eat because the connective tissue around your muscles is constricting the muscles within.